fizdalf/javascript-teachings/exercises/dataStructures/exercise5/readme.md

-##Using "console.time" and "console.timeEnd" functions measure the difference in performance of the QUEUE implemented with
+## Using "console.time" and "console.timeEnd" functions measure the difference in performance of the QUEUE/STACK implemented with
 an array and with a linkedList in the following scenarios:

 - Insert 10k elements, remove 10k elements.